IsaacOribamise/Installing-and-Utilization-of-pfSense-Firewall/README.md

 - <b>📝 STEP 3: We are then going to access the pfSense Web Interface by entering the LAN IP address in a web browser (mine was 192.168.0.19)</b>

 - <b>📝 STEP 4: Log in with the default username: 'admin' and password: 'pfsense' > Then I went through the initial configuration where we would set our hostname, and change the admin password.
-Lastly just familiarized myself with the pfSense dashboard, which provided an overview of system status and network information.
+Lastly just familiarized myself with the pfSense dashboard, which provided an overview of system status and network information.</b>

-- <b>📝 STEP 5: Performed basic Configuration like setting up firewall rules, for blocking traffic on certain websites.
-Used firewall aliases to simplify the firewall rules.
+- <b>📝 STEP 5: Performed basic configurations like setting up firewall rules.
+For this, I created a firewall alias (It is a feature that allows me to create  a named list of IP addresses, networks, or ports that can be referenced in firewall rules.)
+I then customized the firewall rules to block traffic coming from that certain website.</b>

--
+- <b>📝 STEP 6: Performed another basic configuration which was setting up an OpenVPN for a user.

-- <b>📝 STEP 5: We explore and practice: As I said we are only setting up the Home lab and connecting each tool, then using it for future projects.
+- We explore and practice: As I said we are only setting up the Home lab and connecting each tool, then using it for future projects.
 So keep watch for the next project]